 - increased risk of a data breach

-Business leaders need to understand what an ideal information governance program entails, why it is important and how to build your organization’s IG program for the future.
+Business leaders need to understand what an ideal information governance program entails, why it is important, and how to build their organization’s IG program for the future.
 Here are some things to keep in mind.

 What is Information Governance?